nhejazi/pub_medshift_jrssb/README.md

-Code to reproduce the simulation study in "Causal Mediation Analysis for Stochastic Interventions," I. Diaz & N.S.
+Code to reproduce the results reported in ["Causal Mediation Analysis for Stochastic Interventions"](https://arxiv.org/abs/1901.02776), I. Diaz & N.S.
 Hejazi, _Journal of the Royal Statistical Society, Series B_ (accepted; 2019+)

-* To reproduce the simulation study reported in the manuscript, examine the `simulation` subdirectory and the `README.md` file it contains.
+* To reproduce the simulation study reported in the manuscript, examine the `simulation` subdirectory and the directions in the `README.md` file therein.
 * To reproduce the data analysis results reported in the manuscript, examine the `application` subdirectory and the code it contains.